-Enables you to create dynamically linkable images that do not have the memory map enforced by the Base Platform Application Binary Interface (BPABI) linking model.
+Enables you to create dynamically linkable images that do not have the memory map enforced by the Base Platform Application Binary Interface (BPABI) or System V (SysV) linking models.

 The Base Platform linking model enables you to:

 - Create images with a memory map described in a scatter file. - Have dynamic relocations so the images can be dynamically linked.
 The dynamic relocations can also target within the same image.